 You can add coffee grounds directly to the soil, without composting first.
 It will break down during the growing season and nourish your plants.
 It is rich in nitrogen.
-If you need more than you produce yourself, go ask at your local Starbucks.
-If you local Starbucks isn’t involved in the program talk to their Green consultant, and ask them to get it going.
+If you need more than you produce yourself, go ask at your local espresso bar.
+If your local coffee place isn’t involved in the program talk to their Green consultant, and ask them to get it going.

 7. Water your containers and seedlings with old coffee and tea

 And don’t pour old coffee or tea down the drain.
 Use it on your potted plants or containers.
 Its rich in nitrogen, but a bit low in phosphorous.
 Worried about chemicals in the coffee?
 Switch to organic, fair trade coffee.
 This works best on acid loving plants.
 If you are growing plants that prefer a neutral soil, don’t do this more than once a month.